yangfangs/physpetools/docs/docs/usage.md

 * `RAxML_info.T1`: logs in running RAxML.
 * `RAxML_MajorityRuleConsensusTree.T1`: the majority rule consensus tree.

-### Using `--astral`
+### Using `--astral` option

-> Notice: The `--astral` option call the third-party software ASTRAL.
-Keeping the JRE was
+> Notice: The --astral option calls the third-party software ASTRAL.
+Please be aware that JRE has been installed in your running environments.
-> installed in your environment(if not used PhySpeTree in Docker environment).
+> For users who run the Docker image of PhySpeTree, JRE is unnecessary.

 ```bash
 PhySpeTree combine -i combine.tree -o combineTree --astral